minprog/app-studio/40 Guided/35 Journal/content.md

 You project should now compile and run successfully, though data is not yet displayed.

-### Retrieving data from our database: write the select method
+##  Write the select method

-- Write `selectAll()` in `EntryDatabase`.
-First, use `getWritableDatabase()` to open up the connection.
+- Write a method called `selectAll()` in `EntryDatabase`.
+First, use `getWritableDatabase()` to open up the connection with the database.
 Use the method `rawQuery` from that object to run a `SELECT * FROM todos` query and `return` the `Cursor`.

-- Create a new layout `row_todo.xml`, which will be used to render each row in our list view.
-As such, it needs to contain controls for at least the title of a to-do item, as wel as something to show if the to-do has been completed or not.
-- Create a new class `TodoAdapter` inheriting from `ResourceCursorAdapter`.
-Implement a constructor `public TodoAdapter(Context context, Cursor cursor)`.
+- Use your custom `entry_row.xml` and create a new class `EntryAdapter` inheriting from `ResourceCursorAdapter`.
+Implement a constructor `public EntryAdapter(Context context, Cursor cursor)`.
 Call `super` and pass on the `context` and the `cursor`, and also the `id` of the layout that you just made.
 Tip: layout IDs start with `R.layout` and not `R.id`!
 - Implement the abstract method `bindView()`, which takes a `View` and fills the right elements with data from the cursor.
      - Use `Cursor.getInt(columnIndex)` to retrieve the value of one column as an integer.
      - Use `Cursor.getColumnIndex(name)` to get the column index for a column named `name`.
      - Call `view.findViewById()` to get references to the controls in the row layout.
-- In the `onCreate()` of the `MainActivity`, use the `TodoDatabase` to get all records from the database, make a new `TodoAdapter` and link the `ListView` to the adapter.
+- In the `onCreate()` of the `MainActivity`, use the `EntryDatabase` to get all records from the database, make a new `EntryAdapter` and link the `ListView` to the adapter.

-The app should now display all example to-dos from the database!
+The app should now display all example entries from the database!

-## Step 5: Write the insert method
+## Write the insert method

-- First, link the button in the `MainActivity` to a new method called `addItem`.
+- First, link the confirmation button in the `EntryActivity` to a new method called `addEntry` through its onClick attribute.
 - In the database class, add a public method `insert()` which accepts a title and the completed status for a single to-do item.
-- In that method, open a connection to the database (see step 4), and create a new `ContentValues` object.
-Use the `put` method to add values for `title` and `completed`.
+- In that method, open a connection to the database (see the instructions for select all), and create a new `ContentValues` object.
+Use the `put` method to add values for `title`, `content` and `mood`.
 Then, call `insert` on the database connection, passing in the right parameters (`nullColumnHack` may simply be `null`).
-- Now go back to the activity, use `TodoDatabase.getInstance()` to get to the database object, and call the `insert` method that we just defined.
+- Now go back to the activity, use `EntryDatabase.getInstance()` to get to the database object, and call the `insert` method that we just defined.

-## Step 6: Make sure the user interface keeps updated
+## Make sure the user interface keeps updated
+TODO: omdat we vanuit een andere activity entries aanmaken, wordt onCreate sowieso opnieuw gecalld en is deze interface update waarschijnlijk overbodig.

 To make sure that the list view always displays the most up-to-date information from the database, we are going to update it every time we change something.

 - In your activity, create a `private` method called `updateData()`.
 - You will need access to the database, as well as to the adapter.
-Add private instance variables to your class: `TodoDatabase db` and `TodoAdapter adapter`.
+Add private instance variables to your class: `EntryDatabase db` and `EntryAdapter adapter`.
-- In your `onCreate()` you already create an instance of the `TodoDatabase` and of the `TodoAdapter`.
+- In your `onCreate()` you already create an instance of the `EntryDatabase` and of the `EntryAdapter`.
 Change the code to save these instances to the instance variables that we just created.

+> When determining the scope of your variables, always ask yourself if the scope in which they are available matches the scope in which they are needed.
+While sometimes it's efficient to declare a variable for the whole class to use, it's certainly not always necessary.

 - Now we can write the body for the method `updateData()`.
 You can use the method `swapCursor()` on the adapter to put in a new cursor for the updated data.
 Where do you get that new cursor?
 Just call `selectAll()` on the database again, as you dit in `onCreate()`.
 - Call your new method right after calling `insert()` from the button `onClick` handler, and every time you add a new item, it should be displayed immediately!

-## Step 7: Write the update method
+## Write the update method
+TODO: we doen nu niet echt iets met update.
+Moeten mensen in staat zijn om hun entries te veranderen?

-- Add an `OnItemClickListener` private subclass to your `MainActivity` (see last week's explanation on [private listener classes](https://apps.mprog.nl/android/listeners)).
+- Add an `OnItemClickListener` private subclass to your `MainActivity` (see the explanation on [private listener classes](https://apps.mprog.nl/android/listeners)).
 - In `onCreate()`, add a new instance of your subclass to the `ListView` via `setOnItemClickListener()`.
 - In the database class, add a public method `update()` which accepts a `long id` and an updated completed status for some item.
 - In the `update()` method, get a reference to the writable database.
 Create a `ContentValues` object that contains the new value for `completed`.
 Then call `update()` on the database.
 Tip: use the `whereClause` to specify which record you want to update: `"_id = " + id`.